 The Image Editor tool is available in the pop-up Description Editor when you have an image selected.
-It provides options for changing the format of your image should your image be too large for the Description field, while letting you save your original image as an attachment.
+It provides options for changing the format of your image should your image be too large for the Description field, while letting you save your original image, or an edited image, as an attachment if you wish.

 Changing the Image Format